tom-howard/ros2/docs/com2009/assignment1/part3.md

                 name='my_publisher'
             ),
             Node(
-                # TODO
+                # TODO: describe the subscriber.py node...
             )
         ])
     ```

-    Using the same methods as above, and the necessary definitions for the `subscriber.py` node into your launch file.
+    Using the same methods as above, add the necessary definitions for the `subscriber.py` node into your launch file.

 1. Once you've made these changes [you'll need to run `colcon build` again](#colcon-build).